RafaelRMJesus/SwapChat/README.md

 - Handling relations between Server and Child components in a real-time environment
 - Creating and managing chat rooms and channels

-Whether you're an experienced developer looking to expand your skillset or a beginner eager to learn the latest web development technologies, this tutorial has something for everyone.
-Join us on this exciting journey and take your web development skills to new heights!

 ### Prerequisites

 **Node version 14.x**